m-miller/resume-template/README.md

 City, State | Phone | [you@email.com](mailto:you@email.com) | [linkedin.com/in/you](http://linkedin.com/in/you) | [github.com/handle](http://github.com/handle)

 ## Short Title Heading
-Short two-sentence or so description or bio or desired work
+Short two-sentence or so description or bio or desired work role

 ### **Skills:**
 **List of skills**